A-Z Popular Blog Human Factors Search »

 Design Thinking

-Trained incapacity is the idea that certain types of education, training, experience and habit may lead an individual to be unable to think beyond of a set of constraints and assumptions that they have formed.
-It has several common variations:
+Trained incapacity is the idea that certain types of education, training, experience and habit may lead an individual to be unable to think beyond of a set of views and assumptions that they have formed.
+This has several common variations:

 Resistance to Change